WebberZone/add-to-all/readme.txt

 ﻿=== Add to All ===
-Tags: header, footer, feed, Google Analytics, Statcounter, Kontera, Wibiya
+Tags: header, footer, feed, Google Analytics, Statcounter, Kontera, Wibiya, content, Infolinks, Adsense
 Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.6
 License: GPLv2 or later

 A powerful plugin that will allow you to add custom code or CSS to your header, footer, sidebar, content or feed.